ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/order-by.md

 When the `optimize_read_in_order` setting is disabled, the Clickhouse server does not use the table index while processing `SELECT` queries.

-There are queries that have `ORDER BY` clause, large `LIMIT` and [WHERE](../../../sql-reference/statements/select/where.md) condition that requires to read huge amount of records before queried data is found.
-For these queries you should consider disabling `optimize_read_in_order` manually.
+Consider disabling `optimize_read_in_order` manually, when running queries that have `ORDER BY` clause, large `LIMIT` and [WHERE](../../../sql-reference/statements/select/where.md) condition that requires to read huge amount of records before queried data is found.

 Optimization is supported in the following table engines: